INLOGIK GROUP PTY LIMITED

 - Right to Restriction of Processing – You can request from Inlogik that your personal data be restricted from any further processing for any of the following: (i) you state that the personal data Inlogik has about you is incorrect, (but only for a period enabling Inlogik to verify its accuracy), (ii) no controller needs your personal data for the purposes of processing, (iii) your personal data is no longer required but you require us to retain them in relation to legal claims or (iv) in case where you object to our processing of your personal data, pending verification of our right to do so.

-- Right to Object - the right to object to processing of your personal data, but this is subject to limitations (such as overriding legitimate grounds).
+- Right to Object – the right to object to processing of your personal data, but this is subject to conditions under those requirements to retain information.

 - Right to lodge complaint – You can lodge a complaint with the data protection authority of the country where you live or with the data protection authority of the country or state where your controller collected your personal data is registered.

 Inlogik shall comply with these requirements subject to conditions under those requirements.
-In particular it is noted that the data held is not owned by Inlogik, so that in the case of the Right to be Forgotten/Data Erasure Inlogik will consult with the data owner to ascertain whether the right applies to that data.
+In particular it is noted that the data held is not owned by Inlogik, so that in the case of the Right to be Forgotten/Data Erasure Inlogik will consult with the Data Controller to ascertain whether the right applies to that data.
 Request will be processed in a timely manner and within the required time-frames.
 Inlogik is a Data Processor and processes data under instructions from, and behalf of, customers.